-A small issue that caused unexpected VXD interlock at the beginning of 2019a run was due to the chiller used for the dock-boxes cooling system.
+A small issue that caused unexpected VXD interlocks at the beginning of 2019a run was due to the chiller used for the dock-boxes cooling system.
 The chiller is connected to the VLHI system so that in case of failure the SVD is automatically shut down.
 At the beginning of 2019a run some interlocks were issued by the chiller line, although the chiller was working properly.
-Looking at the output of the low-pass filter module of the chiller that sends the signal to the VLHI hardware, spikes were observed when one of the chiller's relay switched.
+Looking at the output of the low-pass filter module of the chiller that sends the signal to the VLHI hardware, spikes were observed when one of the chiller's relays switched.
 These spikes gave fake inputs to the VLHI system, that asserted the interlock at each time.
-The input was temporarily disabled and later on a software interlock was implemented on the water flow of the chiller.
-The possibility of filtering the short spikes coming from the chiller has been considered and implemented in 2020, in order to re-enable the hardwired interlock of the chiller on the VLHI system.
+The input was temporarily disabled and subsequently a software interlock was implemented on the water flow of the chiller.
+The possibility of filtering the short spikes coming from the chiller was considered and implemented in 2020, to re-enable the hardwired interlock of the chiller on the VLHI system.

-\lvltwosection{Background studies} \editor{Antonio}
+\lvltwosection{Background Studies} \editor{Antonio}